ScriptBasic/WinPBX/docs/CWSTR.md

 #### <a name="Clear"></a>Clear

-Gets or sets the corresponding unicode integer representation of the character at the position specified by the *nIndex* parameter.
+Erases all the data in the class object.

 ```
 SUB Clear
 ```

+Actually, this method only sets the buffer length to zero, indicating no string in the buffer.
+The allocated memory for the buffer is deallocated when the class is destroyed.

 #### <a name="DelChars"></a>DelChars